MrRobz/my-little-tech-life-blog/_posts/2020-05-30-hooking-up-empress-blog-with-netlify-cms.md

 tags: ember netlify-cms empress
 author: robin
 ---
 So you use [Empress-blog](https://github.com/empress/empress-blog) for your blog website.
 Do you edit and add blogs in local?
 What if you don't have your laptop?
-Do you then re-create the whole project just to add a new blog.
+Do you then re-create the whole project just to add a new blog?
 What if I told you there was a better way!

-> Wouldn't be great if you could have a CMS for you blog and that too free of cost.
-And add new blog post from the browser itself.
+> Wouldn't be great if you could have a CMS for your blog and that too free of cost.
+And add a new blog post from the browser itself.

 Let me introduce you to **[Netlify CMS](https://www.netlifycms.org/)** your open source content management for your Git workflow.